tylerharter/cs301-projects/fall18/p10/stage3.md

 you, but now you must answer with a plot (instead of a table).

-## Q21: what is the average population of every continent?
+## Q21: what is the average country population by continent?

 Answer with a **bar plot**.
 Put continents on the x-axis and average populations on the y-axis.
 The continents should be sorted along the